 If there’s one thing synonymous with conflict, it’s substance use.
 The impact of drugs that fueled armies doesn't get a ton of publicity, but history is littered with armies that engaged in these behaviors.
-From ancient warriors tripping on bog myrtle to modern soldiers buzzed on chemical combinations, soldiers have long been availed of these various options.
+From ancient warriors tripping on bog myrtle to modern soldiers buzzed on chemical combinations, soldiers have long had access to various options.

-When the might of the Germans during WWII was unleashed on the world, a new term was coined to describe their speed and efficiency: blitzkrieg, or "lightning war."
-At the time of Germany’s 1939 invasion of Poland, the Wehrmacht was viewed with such fear they were considered to have superhuman stamina and strength, and willingness to fight without hesitation.
+When the might of the Germans was unleashed on the world during WWII, a new term was coined to describe their speed and efficiency: "blitzkrieg," or "lightning war."
+At the time of Germany’s 1939 invasion of Poland, the Wehrmacht was viewed with such fear that they were considered to have superhuman stamina and strength, and a willingness to fight without hesitation.

-The basis for that reputation was a medication called Pervitin, which was widely used in German society as a way to improve mood.
-On the battlefield, it helped soldiers go abnormally long periods of time without eating or sleeping, while also keeping their spirits up in spite of the conditions around them.
+The basis for that reputation was a medication called Pervitin, which was widely used in German society as a way to increase energy.
+On the battlefield, it helped soldiers go for abnormally long periods of time without eating or sleeping, while also keeping their spirits up in spite of the conditions around them.

 Centuries before the Germans invented “blitzkrieg,” a small group of Vikings crafted a legend of ferocity unparalleled through the ages.
 They even got their own word to describe their assault: “berserk.”